Tanzania charges Chinese 'Ivory Queen' smuggling suspect

 She is being held at the city's Segerea maximum security prison until an Oct.
 12 bail hearing.
 If convicted, she could face more than 20 years in jail.

-In the court documents, prosecutors said Glan "intentionally did organise, manage and finance a criminal racket by collecting, transporting or exporting and selling government trophies" weighing a total of 1.889 tonnes.
+In the court documents, prosecutors said Glan "intentionally did organize, manage and finance a criminal racket by collecting, transporting or exporting and selling government trophies" weighing a total of 1.889 tonnes.

 The East African nation's elephant population shrank from 110,000 in 2009 to a little over 43,000 in 2014, according to a census released in June, with conservation groups blaming "industrial-scale" poaching.